shafik/shafik.github.io/_posts/2020-12-28-maximal_munch_and_cpp.md

 ```
 int x = 0x8000000e-0xf0;
-               //^^ Is this the end of hexideciaml-integer-literal followed by
+               //^^ Is this the end of hexadeciaml-integer-literal followed by
-               //   a minus and another hexidecimal literal
+               //   a minus and another hexadecimal literal
-               // or is this an ill-formed hexidecimal-floating-literal
+               // or is this an ill-formed hexadecimal-floating-literal
 ```

 For this case it might be worth taking a detour to explain the difference between a *preprocessing token* and a *token*.
-In [proprocessing phases two to six](http://eel.is/c++draft/lex.phases) the preprocessor is dealing with *preprocessing tokens* which are coarser categories then *tokens*.
+In [preprocessing phases two to six](http://eel.is/c++draft/lex.phases) the preprocessor is dealing with *preprocessing tokens* which are coarser categories then *tokens*.
 For example *identifiers* and *keywords* are *identifiers* during phases two to six, *integer literals* and *floating-point literals* are *pp-numbers* and *operators* and *punctuation* are *preprocessing-op-or-punc* during phases two to six.

 The grammar for a [pp-number](http://eel.is/c++draft/lex#nt:pp-number):